Here's a morbid thought: Walk through the part of a cemetery housing newcomers and take a look at the grounds where the recently deceased were buried.

 What's the point of a pacemaker?

 The purpose of a pacemaker is simple: it prevents your heartbeat from becoming too slow.
 Connected to the heart via wires called leads, the device spends its life searching for natural impulses emanating from the heart muscle.
 If your natural pulse drops below 60, or whatever our programmed number is, the pacemaker begins to stimulate the heart with an imperceptible electric shock once a second.

-The current flows through the tip of the lead into the adjacent heart muscle, and then spreads to the entire ventricle by flowing from cell to cell at lightning speed.
-The stimulus triggers a brief restructuring of proteins and results in contraction of the muscle fibers.
-Within a fraction of a second the entire ventricle wrings out somewhere around a hundred milliliters of blood into the aorta.
+The current flows through the tip of the lead into the adjacent heart muscle and then spreads throughout the ventricle, moving from cell to cell at lightning speed.
+The stimulus triggers a short restructuring of the proteins and leads to a contraction of the muscle fibers.
+Within a fraction of a second, the entire ventricle expresses about one hundred milliliters of blood into the aorta.

 To summarize this series of events:

 Step 1.
 Pacer sends electricity to the lead tip.

 Step 2.
 Electrical impulse conducts to tissue at the point of contact and spreads throughout the heart.